justshare/justshare.github.io/_posts/2014-04-08-ten-best-startup-tools-for-social-media-marketing.md

 </figure>

 Like Hootsuite, [SproutSocial](http://www.sproutsocial.com) is an extensive tool that offers everything and more.
 Where it really shines is in its dashboards, analytics and the ability to group various social profiles.
-The paid plans are relatively expensive compared to the others (and there is no free plan) so this may not fit in with many startup or small enterprise needs - but is worth a mention if you are small social media agency for example.
+The paid plans are relatively expensive compared to the others (paid plans come with a 30 day free trial but there is no free plan) so this may not fit in with many startup or small enterprise needs - but is worth a mention if you are small social media agency for example.

 ## #4.
 PostPlanner

 <figure>
 <img src="http://d1hgw33z23fgm2.cloudfront.net/PostPlanner.jpg"/>